-RETIREMENT CELEBRATION
+PWDB MEMBER RETIREMENT CELEBRATION

-Please join us immediately following the meeting for a Retirement Celebration for one of our members, Mr. Jay Barrett, Principal, AmTech Career Academy.
-We will enjoy refreshments while we watch a short video just released on YouTube and provided by Mr. Barrett, which prominently features AmTech and some of the great accomplishments of the Career Academy while under Jay's leadership.
+PWDB members had the opportunity to participate in a Retirement Celebration for one of its members, Mr. Jay Barrett, Principal, AmTech Career Academy and watch a short video just released on YouTube and provided by Mr. Barrett, which prominently features AmTech and some of the great accomplishments of the Career Academy while under Jay's leadership.
+Body members will have the option immediately following the meeting to watch the video or may view it at the following link: